 Gender-based harassment includes harassment based on a student’s gender, expression by the student of stereotypical characteristics associated with the student’s gender, or the student’s failure to conform to stereotypical behavior related to gender.
 Examples of gender-based harassment directed against a student, regardless of the student’s actual or perceived sexual orientation or gender identity, may include, but not be limited to, offensive jokes, name-calling, slurs, or rumors; physical aggression or assault; threatening or intimidating conduct; or other kinds of aggressive conduct such as theft or damage to property.
 See policy FFH (LOCAL)Retaliation

 Retaliation against a person, who makes a good faith report of discrimination or harassment, including dating violence, is prohibited.
 Retaliation against a person who is participating in an investigation of alleged discrimination or harassment is also prohibited.
 A person who makes a false claim or offers false statements or refuses to cooperate with a district investigation, however, may be subject to appropriate discipline.

 Retaliation against a student might occur when a student receives threats from another student or an employee or when an employee imposes an unjustified punishment or unwarranted grade reduction.
 Retaliation does not include petty slights and annoyances from other students or negative comments from a teacher that are justified by a student’s poor academic performance in the classroom.Reporting Procedures

-A parent, guardian or student can also make a report by utilizing the reporting process and format below.
+A parent, guardian or student can also make a report.
 Please provide as much information as possible when completing the report.
 Once received, this report will be investigated by the appropriate school officials.